But I digress; the point of this blog post is to share the results of my Ultimate Red Velvet Taste Test. Here are the contenders all stacked up.

 I started the experiment by scouring the internet for Red Velvet Cake recipes.
 There were a LOT!
 But most of the recipes fell into three categories: those containing Oil, those containing Shortening, and those containing Butter.
 There were also a few that used combinations of the three different fats, and some that deviated drastically from the norm.

-My first step was to build a spreadsheet to help compare and contrast the different recipes and help decide which cakes to test (click HERE to download the spreadsheet).
+My first step was to build a spreadsheet to help compare and contrast the different recipes and help decide which cakes to test (click HERE to download the spreadsheet with all the recipes).
 A lot of the recipes I looked at were exactly the same, so the spreadsheet only has recipes that are different in some way.
 The recipes fall into specific categories of: butter, oil, shortening, combination, and other.
 In the butter, oil and shortening categories I selected one recipe as the base, and noted how the other recipes in that category deviate from the “base”.

 The largest percentage of recipes I found used BUTTER as the fat.
 The butter recipes I included on the spreadsheet are:

 - Sylvia’s Red Velvet - from Emeril’s site

 - Joy of Baking’s Red Velvet (same as Epicurious’ Red Velvet)

 - Grandmother Paula’s Red Velvet – from Paula Deen at the Food Network